mediacloud/backend/doc/topics.markdown

 4. Create a row in the topics table with the above Solr seed query and topic regex using the `core/admin/tm/create` page.
     * This basic topic metadata goes into the `topics` table.

-5. Add any additional seed set urls from other sources (e.g. manual research by RAs, twitter links, Google search results).
+5. Add any additional seed set URLs from other sources (e.g. manual research by RAs, twitter links, Google search results).
-    * These seed set urls are generated manually and imported from CSVs into `topic_seed_urls` using `mediawords_import_topic_seed_urls.pl`.
+    * These seed set URLs are generated manually and imported from CSVs into `topic_seed_urls` using `mediawords_import_topic_seed_urls.pl`.
     * The `topic_seed_urls` table has an `assume_match` field that, if `true`, makes the spider add every URL from this regardless of whether it matches the topic pattern; otherwise only URLs that match the pattern are added to the topic.

 6. Run `mediawords_mine_topic.pl --topic <id>` to start the topic mining process.
 You can use the `--direct_job` option to run the mining code directly in process rather than sending a job off to the `TM/Minetopic` job.
 The topic mining sets off the following process: